How Much Does a Real Estate Attorney Cost?

 SHARE

 Real estate attorney costs can range from a few hundred dollars to several thousand dollars.
-A typical home closing is usually $750–1,250, according to David Reischer, real estate attorney and CEO of LegalAdvice.com.
+Attorney fees for a typical home closing are usually $750–$1,250, according to David Reischer, real estate attorney and CEO of LegalAdvice.com.

-Real estate attorney costs vary based on your needs, location, property type, and complexity.
+But real estate attorney costs vary based on your needs, location, property type, and complexity.
 They typically offer flat fees for services like closings or title searches.
-Hourly rates, ranging from $150 to $600, may apply for complex transactions or litigation.
+Hourly rates, ranging from $150–$600, may apply for complex transactions or litigation.

-If you're worried about costs, one solution is to work with a low-commission real estate agent.
+If you want to use a real estate attorney and a realtor while still savings on costs, one solution is to work with a low-commission real estate agent.
 These agents provide full service but for a fraction of the typical cost — saving you up to 50% on listing fees.

 They'll help you navigate the complicated home selling process and you can put your savings towards a real estate attorney, your moving costs, or wherever you need it most.